strapdata/elassandra/docs/elassandra/source/operations.rst

       curl -XPOST 'localhost:9200/my_index/_refresh'

 A flush basically write a lucene index on disk.
-Because document **_source** is stored in Cassandra table in elassandra, it make sense to execute a ``nodetool flush <keyspace> <table>`` to flush both Cassandra Memtables to SSTables and lucene files for all associated elasticsearch indices.
+Because document **_source** is stored in Cassandra table in elassandra, it make sense to execute a ``nodetool flush <keyspace> <table>`` to flush both Cassandra Memtables to SSTables and lucene files for all associated Elasticsearch indices.
 Moreover, remember that a ``nodetool snapshot``  also involve a flush before creating a snapshot.

 .. code::